DougBeney/AzBezzle/README.md

 **Usage**:

-After installing, you have an executable file in your dist/ folder.
-You could run this via the command line.
+After installing, you have an executable file in your `dist/` folder.
+You could execute it via the command line.

 ```
 usage: azbezzle [-h] [--id ID] url